pleb/blog/posts/minimal-nextjs-blog-part1-hello-world.md

 ![Project Tree](/minimal-nextjs-blog-part1-hello-world/project-tree.png)

-I need to run the `dev` command I added in the scripts section earlier to kick off the dev server.
+I need to run the `dev` command I added in the scripts section earlier to start the dev server.

 ```powershell
 npm run dev